-Belconnen Community Gallery is calling for expressions of interest from artists to submit artworks in “Piece of Mind”, a community exhibition in Celebration of Mental Health Week.
+Belconnen Community Gallery is calling for artists to submit artworks in “Piece of Mind”, an open community exhibition in celebration of Mental Health Week.

-This exhibition is open for People with Disabilities, Mental Health Consumers, sector staff or family and friends of any of the above.
-Any medium welcome!
+This exhibition is open for people with living with disability, or mental illness, people who work in disability or mental health, and family and friends of any of the above.
+Any medium is welcome!
 Submit up to three pieces per person, depending on size of works.

 Email submissions to email@example.com or hand deliver to reception at Belconnen Community Centre, Swanson Crt Belconnen